What Fixes are Mandatory After a Home Inspection?

 • Livable conditions – These issues factor into determining whether a home is safe for occupancy.
 Dangerous molds, lead paint, or faulty wiring are just a few examples of issues in this category.

 • Cosmetic conditions – Other issues that a home inspection may turn up may be nice to have, but they aren’t crucial, and they’re rarely the responsibility of the seller.
-In most cases, buyers may have a hard time convincing sellers to address issues like cracked tiles, peeling paint, or foggy windows.2
+In most cases, buyers may have a hard time convincing sellers to address issues like cracked tiles, peeling paint, or foggy windows, as they are not considered a mandatory fix.2

 What Repairs Will Buyers Request?